 Before an ordinary shareholders’ meeting, a convocation notice, including reference materials for exercising voting rights, financial statements and business reports, must be provided to shareholders at least two weeks before the date of the meeting.

-No laws provide a specific role for stakeholders such as creditors or employees in the context of corporate governance.
-However, the CGC encourages companies to fully recognise that their sustainable growth and the creation of mid- to long-term corporate value can be achieved as a result of the resources and contributions from a range of stakeholders, including employees, customers, business partners, creditors and local communities.
+No laws provide a specific role for other stakeholders, such as debt-holders, employees, suppliers and customers, in the context of corporate governance of the company.
+However, the CGC encourages companies to fully recognise that their sustainable growth and the creation of mid to long-term corporate value can be achieved as a result of the resources and contributions from a range of stakeholders, including employees, customers, business partners, creditors, and local communities.

 As such, companies are encouraged to make efforts to appropriately cooperate with these stakeholders.
 Based on this principle, many listed companies consider that these stakeholders are important and indispensable for them to increase their corporate value sustainably.

 How are the interests of non-shareholder stakeholders factored into the decisions of the governing body of a corporate entity?

 The governing body generally needs to make decisions considering how to maximise the interests of shareholders.
 The governing body should also consider other stakeholders as being very important and indispensable to increase corporate value sustainably pursuant to the CGC (see question 22).

 What consideration is typically given to ESG issues by corporate entities?
 What are the key legal obligations with respect to ESG matters?